bigbio/pgatk/docs/use-cases.md

 pass `--exclude_variant_classifications ""` to override.

-Use `--workers N` to parallelise the translation phase across N CPU cores, beneficial for large pan-cancer studies with large numbre of mutations.
+Use `--workers N` to parallelise the translation phase across N CPU cores, beneficial for large pan-cancer studies with large number of mutations.

 #### GRCh37 study (e.g. TCGA PanCancer Atlas 2018)